dmarker/bong-patches/README.md

 # bong-patches

 These are the required patches to FreeBSD to get [bong-kmods][10] and [bong-utils][11] to work.
-They require you rebuild both `kernel` and `world`.
+They require you rebuild both `kernel` and `world` (for stable-14) but only the kernel for `stable-15` and `current`.
 This is here to make it easy for me to track and for others to try [bong-kmods][10] / [bong-utils][11].

-I am working on getting the barest of minimum set into FreeBSD-15, the current development branch.
-While I also run them on FreeBSD-14 (stable), I do not have any plans to get any of these patches backported.
+I am working on getting the barest of minimum set into FreeBSD-16, the current development branch.
+While I also run them on FreeBSD-14 and FreeBSD-15 (stable), I do not have any plans to get any of these patches backported to FreeBSD-14.
+As development moves to FreeBSD-16 I will at some point cease maintaining stable-14.

 | Patch | Review       | Commit        | Description |
 | :---- | :----------- | :------------ | :---------- |